dnsimple/dnsimple-support/content/articles/zone-files.markdown

 ---
 title: Domain zone files
-excerpt: Welcome to DNSimple.
-This page is about zone files.
-Hosted DNS has never been this easy.
+excerpt: This article explains what is a DNS zone file and how to import and export zone text files in DNSimple.
 categories:
 - DNS
 ---